MicrosoftDocs/power-automate-docs/articles/guided-learning/learning-data-loss-prevention.md

 <properties
-   pageTitle="Learn how to control which services can share data and prevent data loss when using Microsoft Flow | Microsoft Flow" description="Learn how to use data loss prevention polices to control which services can share data when automating tasks using Microsoft Flow." services="" suite="flow"
+   pageTitle="Learn how to control which services can share data and prevent data loss | Microsoft Flow" description="Learn how to use data loss prevention polices to control which services can share data when automating tasks using Microsoft Flow." services="" suite="flow"